neckberg/hashdown/README.md

 Hashdown reads and parses a strictly formatted .md file into a PHP numeric or associative array - or writes a PHP array or object to a structured .md file.

 ## Why?
-Markdown's advantages as a documentation syntax are well recognized - but Markdown also offers advantages as a syntax for arbitrary data.
+Markdown's advantages as a documentation syntax are well recognized - but Markdown also offers advantages for representing arbitrary data.
 For example, unlike YAML and JSON, Markdown's hierarchical header structure doesn't rely on indentation or brackets - making it a more ideal solution when editing data with multi-line values.
 And Markdown's code block syntax allows for easy escaping of more complex content.

 ## How it works
 In Hashdown format, each header in an .md file represents a key in an associative array, where the content following and corresponding to the header represents the value of the key.
 For example, the following .md content would yield the PHP array beneath: